Master’s in Innovation and Global Sustainable Development

 The Master’s Programme in Innovation and Global Sustainable Development enables you to pursue careers both at national and international institutions working on economic development and innovation, such as the European Union, OECD, World Bank, WTO, NGOs, governments and central banks, multinational companies and consulting firms.

-In this programme, you will learn the dynamics of both macro and micro economics of innovation.
+In this programme, you will learn the dynamics of both the macro- and microeconomics of innovation.
 You will get insights into how innovations are shaped by history in a path-dependent way as well as by the spatial context.
-You will learn about the linkages between innovation and capability building and economic, social and sustainable development over time and space.
+You will learn about the linkages between innovation and capability-building, and economic, social and sustainable development over time and space.

 Double degree option with Aalborg University